Marfullsen/README-boilerplate/README.md

 First steps:

 - Create a repo on Github
+- Clone it.
-- Clone it or do an `git init` and then a `git remote add origin git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPO.git`
+  - or do an `git init`
+  - and then a `git remote add origin git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPO.git`
 - Use `git remote -v` to verify the url of the repo.
 - Add a **readme.md** file.
 - Fill with this template and change it your own.